Publisher: Crown Books

 Page Count: 220

 I’ve wanted to pick up Dear Martin for the longest time, but I am just glad I finally got around to actually reading it.
 Not going to lie, I always find it hard to review books like this one.
 The topics of racial profiling and police brutality are so very important and especially these days, but they also aren’t easy to digest.
-In addition to that, I just feel like it’s a little different in my own country.
-I am not saying we don’t struggle with racism as well, that would be a blatant lie, but it’s still a little different?
-Also, our police just really isn’t as trigger happy as the one in the US?
-Anyway, I am digressing as I tend to do when I don’t know where to start.
+While I always have that urge to say that it’s a bit different in my country, because the police isn’t as trigger happy as let’s say the US, it would be a blatant lie to say we aren’t struggling with racism as well.
+Also, my temporary discomfort is nothing compared to the continued struggle of people of colour, so I really just want to recognise how important of a read this is!

 Dear Martin is reminiscent of books like All American Boys and The Hate U Give, but also very much its own story with its own style (definitely loved the mixed format of regular text, letters and news broadcasts).
 Where the other books took me days and days to read, I couldn’t put down Dear Martin and I was done within 2-3 hours.
 I thought about whether I would have wanted more, but with a little time to ponder over it, I think it really was the perfect length.
 While I would have appreciated a little more character development from various people here and there and a bit more of a cohesive timeline, I overall can’t say anything really bothered me in this book.
 In fact, I absolutely loved reading it!